List of Child's Play characters: Detective Kim Evans

 (played by Rachelle Casseus) - Devon's mother and a police detective who begins to suspect Jake after a string of murders committed by Chucky point back to him.
-She died on episode 6 after a fall from a staircase that broke her neck, because of Chucky.
+She died in episode 6 after a fall from a staircase that broke her neck, because of Chucky.
+Appears in the TV series.

 Kristen De Silva

-(played by Perrey Reeves) - Andy's girlfriend at the military school he attends, ends up sticking up for him when Shelton and the other guys take a liking in bullying him.
-Appears only in the third film.
+(played by Perrey Reeves) - Andy's girlfriend at the military school he attends, ends up sticking up for him when Shelton and the other guys take a liking to bully him.
+Appears in Child's Play 3.

 Kyle

 (played by Christine Elise) - Andy's teenage foster sister whom he ends up staying with.
-At first she finds Andy to be a pain on her side, but starts to back up his story about Chucky when she witnesses him trying to take his soul and later finds their foster mother murdered by Chucky.
+At first, she finds Andy to be a pain on her side, but starts to back up his story about Chucky when she witnesses him trying to take his soul and later finds their foster mother murdered by Chucky.
 She then goes to find Andy and ends up saving his life in the Play Pals factory, as well as helping him destroy Chucky after he tries to kill him after the voodoo soul transfer spell goes awry.
-She appears in the second film and was written out of the series and was never seen again but was briefly mentioned in the third film when Andy re-encounters Chucky again.
-She was also briefly mentioned to have kept in contact with Andy in "Curse" as he kept a photo of her.
-She returns in the post-credits scene of Cult of Chucky and the television series, Chucky.
+She was briefly mentioned in the third film when Andy re-encounters Chucky again and is shown to have kept in contact with Andy in Curse of Chucky as he kept a photo of her.
+She returns to the post-credits scene of Cult of Chucky and the television series, Chucky.

 L

 Larry

-(played voiced by Edan Gross) - Larry is the Good Guy doll Appears in Child's Play 3.
+(played voiced by Edan Gross) - Larry is the Good Guy doll that Appears in Child's Play 3.